Healing-Oriented Clinical Practice Rooted in Cutting Edge Transformational Theory

 And one more thing: in every AEDP course and training, large and small, we also seek to undo clinicians’ aloneness by working to foster a vibrant community of like-minded and like-hearted others.

 Is there a recommended sequence for AEDP training courses?

-To learn more about each type of course, its structure and faculty, click on the offerings below.
+To learn more about each course, its goal, structure and faculty, click on an offerings category below.

 What about AEDP Certification?

 If you’re interested in AEDP Certification, you must demonstrate mastery of the AEDP theoretical model, proficiency in applying AEDP interventions to diverse clinical populations, and an overall understanding and commitment to the AEDP mission, ethos and values.
 Check out our Certification Guidelines page to learn more about what it takes.